 Michelle Indarjit (Laboratory Coordinator)

-I graduated with my Bachelor’s Degree from Montclair State University in 2017, majoring in Psychology and double minoring in Women’s & Gender Studies and Russian Studies.
-As an undergraduate, I was a Research Assistant for two psycholinguistic labs at Montclair, and I have interned at The Ohio State University and The University of British Columbia in 2017.
+Hello!
+I graduated with my Bachelor’s Degree from Montclair State University in 2017, majoring in Psychology (Departmental Honors) and double minoring in Women’s & Gender Studies and Russian Studies.
+As an undergraduate, I was a Research Assistant for two psycholinguistic labs at Montclair.
+Further, I have interned at The Ohio State University in 2016 and The University of British Columbia in 2017.
 Shortly after moving to Indiana in 2018, I joined both the lab and Lafayette Roller Derby.
 Overall, I am particularly interested in the acquisition of spatial language, eye-tracking methodologies, and seeing our team grow and flourish.
 I am committed to assisting the members of this lab in any capacity!

 Undergraduate Research Assistants